Nouf-Alabbasi/oKUmura_AI_Telecom_challenge/README.md

 A Key challenge included addressing the complexity and diversity of the telecom-specific questions.
 Participants employed techniques such as Retrieval Augmented Generation (RAG), prompt engineering, and fine-tuning to achieve these goals.
 This competition provided a platform for advancing the application of LLMs in the telecommunications industry.

-Our model gets has an accuracy of 78.9% on 2000 questions dataset and 81.6% on the test set with 366 questions.
+Our model has an accuracy of 78.9% on the 2000-question test set and 81.6% on the test set with 366 questions.

 ## Folder set up
 <!--├── .lightning_studio -->